Hjordt98/superhero/README.md

 To build and run any of the projects, ensure you have Java 17 and Maven installed on your machine.
 Use the following Maven command to build the project:

+# Project Features

+This section provides an overview of the RESTful API endpoints available in the Superhero Portfolio Project.
+These endpoints allow for the creation, retrieval, update, and deletion of superhero data.

+## GET Endpoints

+- `GET /` - Retrieves a list of all superheroes.
+Returns an HTTP status of `200 OK` with the list of superheroes if available, or `204 No Content` if the list is empty.

+## POST Endpoints

+- `POST /` - Creates a new superhero.
+Requires a valid `Superhero` object in the request body.
+Returns an HTTP status of `202 Accepted` if the superhero is successfully saved, or `400 Bad Request` if there are validation errors.

+## DELETE Endpoints

+- `DELETE /{id}` - Deletes a superhero by its ID.
+Returns an HTTP status of `200 OK` with a success message if the superhero is successfully deleted, or `404 Not Found` if no superhero with the given ID exists.

+## PUT Endpoints

+- `PUT /{id}` - Updates a superhero by its ID.
+Requires a valid `Superhero` object in the request body.
+Returns an HTTP status of `202 Accepted` if the superhero is successfully updated, or `400 Bad Request` if there are validation errors.
+Also returns `404 Not Found` if no superhero with the given ID exists.

+## Additional Notes

+- All endpoints are protected by CORS (Cross-Origin Resource Sharing) policies, allowing them to be accessed from different origins.
+- The `Superhero` object in the request body for POST and PUT requests must be validated to ensure all required fields are filled.
+- The project utilizes Spring Boot for its RESTful API implementation, leveraging annotations such as `@RestController`, `@GetMapping`, `@PostMapping`, `@DeleteMapping`, and `@PutMapping` to define the API endpoints.